natebarksdale/natebarksdale.github.io/src/content/blog/2025-03-11-blog-resurrection.md

 [Read more at templeton.org].. and entered into a dialogue with the LLM.
 Its predicted suggestion was to create a `Python` script that would handle the file formatting and generate the Markdown front matter block, in the necessary `YAML` formatting.
 I had a little back and forth where I showed it one of the sample Markdown-formatted posts that had come with the `AstroPages` blog template I was using.

-> After some more back and forth (ChatGPT provided both sample code and bullet-point explanations that gave me a sense that the code had been assembled to do what I was asking for), I was ready to ask:
+After some more back and forth (ChatGPT provided both sample code and bullet-point explanations that gave me a sense that the code had been assembled to do what I was asking for), I was ready to ask:

+> {ChatGPT}
+>
 > {Q} Cool.
 How would I test the script on my Mac?
+>
 > {A} Try the following python file ...

-> I followed the instructions and ... it didn't work.
+I followed the instructions and ... it didn't work.
 Hence more digging into the current state of things with LLM coding:

 1. Prompt the LLM for code
 2. Plug it in